To opt out of CFA dues:

-CFA is the designated union for the California State University faculty, including tenure-track faculty, Lecturers, Librarians, counselors and coaches.
-It is local 1983 for SEIU and also affiliated with the National Education Association.
+California Faculty Association (CFA) is the designated union for approximately 29,000 of the California State University faculty, including tenure-track faculty, Lecturers, Librarians, counselors and coaches.
+It is local 1983 for SEIU and also affiliated with the National Education Association (NEA).

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.

 It is important to know that CFA may continue to automatically withhold dues from employees pay even if they never signed up for membership in the first place.
 The best way to ensure the deductions stop is to submit a request to the union in writing.